Club: Modena FC | Opening: 1936 | Capacity: 21,151 seats

 History and description

-Stadio Alberto Braglia opened on the 11th of October 1936 with a match between Modena and Cremonese (0-0).
+Stadio Alberto Braglia opened on 11 October 1936 with a match between Modena and Cremonese (0-0).

 The stadium was first named after Cesare Marzari, an ex-player who had died in the African War, but was renamed after the Second World War in honour of three-time Olympic gold medal winner Alberto Braglia, child of the city.